Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Manly Vale has 53 active public transport stops, all of which are bus stops.
-These stops are served by 73 different routes that together facilitate 5,814 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located 112 meters from the nearest stop.
-As a predominantly residential area, most commutes are outward-bound.
-Cars remain the primary mode of transportation at 74%, while buses account for 11% and walking makes up 6%.
-On average, there are 0.9 vehicles per dwelling, which is below the regional average.
+These stops are served by 73 different routes that collectively facilitate 5,814 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 112 meters from the nearest stop.
+As a primarily residential area, most commutes are outward-bound.
+Car remains the dominant mode of transport at 74%, while bus usage stands at 11% and walking at 6%.
+The average vehicle ownership per dwelling is 0.9, lower than the regional average.

-According to the 2021 Census, 50.5% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 830 trips per day across all routes, resulting in approximately 109 weekly trips per individual stop.
+According to the 2021 Census, 50.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 830 trips per day across all routes, equating to approximately 109 weekly trips per individual stop.

 Frequently Asked Questions - Transport